revinfrastruct/risnix/README.md

 3. Mount the USB stick and find the `config.json` file in the `risnix` directory.
 4. Edit the `config.json` file.
 (More info below.)
 5. Now, boot a machine on the USB device.

+## Build the USB image.

+The build was made for running within docker, so you need docker.
+The `run.sh` script will do most magic and generate a `usb.img` image file.

 ## Prerequisites